First-time voters in Germany consider life after Merkel | DW | 24.09.2021

 "A lot of people are fed up with the CDU/SPD teaming up after the last election, and there's a desire for something new, and I think the Greens and FDP are the most likely to convey that as democratic parties.
 They have modern approaches that are not radical," she said.
 The Left Party and the far-right populist Alternative for Germany (AfD) often take positions that are too radical for Thurid.

-But especially in eastern Germany, the AfD is popular, especially among young people.
-Recent local elections, with thousands of young people voting, saw the AfD win the most votes in the states of Thuringia and Saxony.
+But especially in eastern Germany, the AfD is popular, particularly among young people.
+A recent unofficial U-18 election held to gauge sentiment among young people saw the AfD win the most votes in the states of Thuringia and Saxony.

-Thurid knows this as she lives in a small town in the neighboring state of Saxony-Anhalt.
+Thurid is familiar with this phenomenon, as she lives in a small town in the neighboring state of Saxony-Anhalt.
 Every Sunday, she says, there are AfD demonstrations.

 "It's mad how the AfD gets its way and nobody says anything against it," she said.
 "Even among young people who have right-wing views, which are also passed on by their parents."
-There are many bogeymen that can be popular with young people as well, she said.
+There are many bogeymen that young people can start believing in as well, she said.
 "And as a first-time voter, you're impressionable."

-It's also noticeable that many first-time voters gravitate toward minor parties, much more so than the electorate as a whole.
-In the "teen spirit" survey, more than 23% of respondents still said they would tend to vote for a small party.
+It's also striking that many first-time voters gravitate toward minor parties, much more so than the electorate as a whole.
+In the "teen spirit" survey, more than 23% of respondents said they would tend to vote for a small party.

-Whoever first-time voters choose on Sunday when they go to the polls for the first time, they are a minority of the 60 million who are eligible to vote in Germany.
-Jona is a little disillusioned by this, and he doubts there will be a "big impact" by his group of voters.
+Whomever first-time voters choose on Sunday when they go to the polls for the first time, they are a minority among the 60 million who are eligible to vote in Germany.
+Jona is a little disillusioned by this, and he doubts there will be a "big impact" caused by his age cohort of voters.

 Cornelius is more optimistic.
 He believes that the spirit of optimism emanating from the young is also present in the rest of the population.